RealAlphabet/Brave-DNR/README.md

 # Brave Browser DNR issue

-This is a minimal reproductable example of the following `Brave Browser`  issue. https://github.com/brave/brave-browser/issues/30785.
+This is a minimal reproducible example of the following `Brave Browser`  issue. https://github.com/brave/brave-browser/issues/30785.

 ## To reproduce